 Details of undergraduate degree programmes can be obtained from the Universities and Colleges Admissions Service (UCAS) website.

-For details of full-time undergraduate courses accredited by the Association for Nutrition, please visit the Association's website.
+For details of undergraduate and postgraduate courses accredited by the Association for Nutrition, please visit the Association for Nutrition website.

 There are opportunities to work in a range of support roles, alongside nutritionists and dietitians.
 At more senior support roles, staff may work as assistant practitioners.

 Vacancies for nutritionists, dietitians and support staff are advertised in a range of places including the NHS Jobs website and local press.

 For further information about the work of nutritionists or for details of registration on the UK Voluntary Register of Nutritionists, university course accreditation and AfN Endorsed CPD contact:

 The Association for Nutrition